 Breadvan_update_012: Clay frame development

-The first step to prepare the car for its new shape is building a custom frame work of steel compound curves, which measurements will be smaller than the actual design of the Breadvan Hommage dictates.
-A layer of synthetic automotive clay, or industrial plasticine, will be put on top of this frame, which will bring the surface of the car to the desired parameters.
+Welcome back to the base car.
+These images are showing the car being prepared for clay modelling.
+The first step to prepare the car for its new shape is building a custom frame work of steel compound curves.
+The fact is that the measurements of this frame will be smaller than the actual design of the Breadvan Hommage dictates.
+On top of this frame a layer of synthetic automotive clay will be applied.
+Meaning this industrial plasticine will bring the surface of the car to the desired parameters.

 Based on the design work, which is ongoing during the stage of modelling the clay, we will shape the plasticine into the right volumes.
 Modelling the clay is a highly labour intensive process.
 The fact is a car is a complex and three dimensional object, which has to look great from all angles.
 We are also looking at it under different light circumstances.
 The modelling process is iterative and the car will be reshaped many times over.
 Only by doing this many times over the proportions and surfacing of the Breadvan Hommage will be exactly spot on.